textileio/community/docs/powergate/storageconfig.md

       },
     	// Addr is the wallet address used to store the data in filecoin "Addr": "<unique>",
-      // MaxPrice is the maximum price that will be spent per miner to store the data in attoFIL per GiB per epoch "MaxPrice": 0
+      // MaxPrice is the maximum price that will be spent per RepFactor to store the data in units of attoFIL per GiB per epoch
+      "MaxPrice": 0
     }
   },